martgra/dope/README.md

 dope apply
 ```

+> Scanning operations (`dope scan docs` and `dope scan code`) now generate a documentation term index file named `doc-terms.json` in the configured state directory.
+This file is automatically used in later commands (`dope suggest`, `dope apply`) to boost the relevance of suggestions and updates based on documentation-term matching.

 > You can inspect and update your configuration at any time using `dope config show`, `dope config validate`, and `dope config set <key> <value>`.

 ### Command Reference